finalv2/cwp-decap-test/strategies/allow-kin-to-appeal-denied-placements.md

 ## This strategy in action

-**Grandfamilies & Kinship Support Network** has a [denial and appeal letter template](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms) jurisdictions can use to explain the reason for a disqualification and next steps for appealing it.
+**All jurisdictions** can adapt the [denial and appeal letter template](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms) to explain the reason for a disqualification and next steps for appealing it.

 **Utah, New Mexico, New York,** and a number of other states and countieshave child welfare mediation programs.